danidelvalle/certifications/Microsoft Certified Azure Solutions Architect Expert/studyguide.md

 * Managed Disks are integrated with VMSS to ensure FD and UD
 * Unmanaged Disks handle RBAC on Storage Account while Managed Disks handle RBAC directly on the Managed Disk
 ### Managed Disk Snapshot
-* Read-only copy of managed disk at a point of time
+* Read-only copy of a single managed disk at a point of time
 * Can be used to create new disks
 ### Managed Disk Image
 * Create an image of all managed disks associated with VM when it is generalized and deallocated